Nooch98/NullFiles/README.md

 NullFiles is NOT:

-* full file encryption
-* disk encryption
+* full-disk encryption (like bitlocker, veracrypt etc etc)
-* military-grade secure wipe
+* A tool for plausible deniability (no hidden volumes).
 * ransomware-proof storage

 If your threat model requires protection against forensic attackers: